AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Experiments

-To visualize the safety landscape of LLMs, we follow the methodology of~\citet{peng2024navigating}, anchoring our analysis on the alignment direction $d_{\text{aligned}}$ and sampling 20 directions (Appendix \ref{Appendix: Narrow Safety Basin}).
-We plot the safety landscapes for Llama-2-7B (\autoref{fig1}(b)), Qwen-2-7B and Gemma-2-9B (\autoref{fig: landscape}).
-Despite architectural differences, the visualizations consistently show a narrow safety basin, highlighting structural similarities in the safety landscapes across different model architectures.
+To visualize the LLM safety landscape, we follow the methodology of~\citet{peng2024navigating}, anchoring our analysis on the alignment direction $d_{\text{aligned}}$ and sampling 20 directions.
+We plot the safety landscapes for Llama-2-7B (Tab.~\ref{fig1}(b)), Qwen-2-7B, and Gemma-2-9B (Tab.~\ref{fig: landscape}).
+Despite architectural differences, the visualizations reveal a consistent narrow safety basin, underscoring similarities across model architectures.

 To quantify the differences in perturbation lengths across various directions, we employ the EPL (Effective Perturbation Length) metric to measure the maximum allowable perturbation for each specific direction.
-The EPL metric is defined as:
+It is defined as:

-where, $\alpha$ is the perturbation magnitude, $d$ its direction, and $\sup$ (supremum) identifies the largest perturbation $|\alpha|$. \autoref{tab:EPL} presents EPL values for three models along $d_{\text{aligned}}$ and $d_{\text{harm}}$ (the latter strongly correlated with $d_{\perp}$).
-Significantly higher EPL values along $d_{\text{aligned}}$ indicate greater robustness to safety-preserving perturbations, whereas markedly lower EPL values along $d_{\perp}$ highlight heightened sensitivity to harmful directions.
-These findings emphasize the safety landscape's anisotropic nature and the critical role of $d_{\text{aligned}}$ in guiding updates within the narrow safety basin.
-Further details on experimental setups are in Appendix \ref{Appendix: Narrow Safety Basin}.
+where $\alpha$ is the perturbation magnitude, and $d$ is its direction.
+Tab.~\ref{tab:EPL} shows EPL values for three models along $d_{\text{aligned}}$ and $d_{\text{harm}}$ (the latter closely related to $d^{\perp}_{\text{harm}}$).
+Higher EPL values along $d_{\text{aligned}}$ indicate greater robustness to safety-preserving perturbations, while lower values along $d^{\perp}_{\text{harm}}$ reveal sensitivity to harmful directions.
+These results highlight the anisotropic nature of landscape and the importance of $d_{\text{aligned}}$ in guiding updates within the narrow safety basin.